sonnyp/Tangram/README.md

 - cache files are tored in `./var/cache/` instead of `XDG_CACHE_HOME/Tangram/`
 - desktop files are stored in `./var/applications/` instead of `$XDG_DATA_HOME/applications/`

-To test desktop notifications you can add a custom service with `https://jhmux.codesandbox.io/` as URL.
+To test desktop notifications you can add `https://jhmux.codesandbox.io/`.

 ### Test